Dorcatz123/AI-Powered-Worker-Safety-Compliance-Monitoring-System/README.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-Special thanks to **Schlumberger** for providing the domain expertise and real-world data for training the model.
+Special thanks to **Schlumberger** for providing the domain expertise.